 A gazetteer is an alphabetical list of place names with information that can be used to locate the areas that the names are associated with.
 They are especially useful when place names have changed multiple times.
-For example, a gazetteer will help a user to locate an area even if s/he only has the French name when the place is currently commonly known by a German name.
+For example, a gazetteer will help a user to locate an area even if they only have the French name when the place is currently commonly known by a German name.

-There are three styles of gazetteer: alphabetical list , dictionary, and encyclopedic.
+There are three styles of gazetteer: alphabetical list, dictionary, and encyclopedic.

 The alphabetical list includes place names and locations, information typically found in atlases, and a minimal indicationoften latitude and longitude coordinates or some other Cartesian-coordinate schemeof where it is to be found on any accompanying map(s).